ucbrise/flor/README.md

 -rw-r--r--  1 rogarcia   228 Jul 19 09:02 seconds.json
 ```
 Confirm that Flor saved checkpoints of the `train.py` execution on your home directory (`~`).
 Flor will access and interpret contents of `.flor` automatically.
 The data and log records will be exposed to the user via SQL or Pandas queries.

-Should the model developer miss logging statemtents, they can add them post-hoc with hindsight logging, and `flor` will use the checkpoints for fast and parallel replay.

 # View your experiment history
 From the same directory you ran the examples above, open an iPython terminal, then load and pivot the log records.